afnancrystal/receiptprocessor/README.md

 # 🧾 Receipt Processor API

 A web service that processes shopping receipts and awards points based on defined rules.
-Built in **Go**, containerized using **Docker**, and fully compliant with the provided API specs.
+Built in **Go**, containerized using **Docker**, and fully compliant with the provided API spec.

 ---